Raeein/cis3760-swe/README.md

 docker compose -f test.yml up --build python-test
 ```

-To run the test for the Python application locally (without docker), run the following command:
+To run the test for the Python application locally (without docker), run the following command (bs4, pytest, and pytest-cov need to be installed):

 ```
 pytest --cov scraper